 - To what extent do you think mergers, acquisitions and alliances of individual brands impact hotel loyalty?

 This report compared the loyalty rewards programs operated by the 9 largest hotel chains in the U.S., based on number of properties, using publicly available information and company policies posted online.
 Where policies were incomplete or ambiguous, we confirmed them with the respective hotel chain’s customer service department.
 Once data collection was complete, we reached out to the public relations departments of each hotel chain to confirm our findings.
-Data is accurate as of 11/26/2019.
+Data is was collected on 11/26/2019.

 The scoring framework used to evaluate each program, and ultimately identify the best hotel loyalty programs for different types of consumers, can be found below.
 Most of the metrics were first graded on a 100-point scale.
 Generally, full points were awarded to the best-performing program for that metric, while the zero-point level was set slightly below the worst program’s result.
 Point allocations for more-binary metrics that did not use this 100-point scale are explained below.

 1. Geographic Coverage (total score: 15 points)A. Total number of hotels(max score: 6 points)

 - We collected the total number of properties each rewards program has worldwide, across all brands according to their official websites.

 B. Country coverage (max score: 4 points)

 We collected the total number of countries in which each rewards program has properties.

 C. Total number of hotels in top 10 U.S. cities (max score: 3 points)